-Evaporators/Freezing Compartment: Location of the evaporators.
-Ice forms on the evaporators and is released when warmed up during the harvest cycle.
+Evaporators/Freezing Compartment: Location of the CM Deep Cell Evaporators.
+Ice forms on the evaporators, and is released when warmed up during the harvest cycle.
 The freezing compartment is fully insulated for maximum efficiency.

 Cube Deflectors: The slots in the inclined deflectors let the water falling from the evaporators back into the reservoir, but when ice falls during harvest, the ice slides off into the bin.